Interface Types and Configuration¶

 This section covers the various types of interfaces that can be created, assigned, and managed.

-While pfSense software does not impose any limits on the number of interfaces, large numbers of interfaces may function in suboptimal ways.
-For example, the firewall may take much longer configure the interfaces, and the GUI may have rendering issues with large numbers of tabs or menu entries.
+While the firewall does not impose any limits on the number of interfaces, large numbers of interfaces may function in suboptimal ways.
+For example, the firewall may take much longer configure interfaces, and the GUI may have rendering issues with large numbers of tabs or menu entries.

 Most hardware will accommodate as many physical interfaces as can fit into the case.
 Issues may vary from driver to driver but generally are hardware-related and not the result of the operating system or pfSense software.

 With a large number of physical interfaces, the number of mbufs will likely need to be increased.
 See Tuning and Troubleshooting Network Cards.

-Physical limitations aside, pfSense software can also handle significant numbers of virtual interfaces such as VLANs, LAGGs, VPNs, and more may be added to the firewall.
+Physical limitations aside, significant numbers of virtual interfaces such as VLANs, LAGGs, VPNs, and more may be added to the firewall.
 These types interfaces tend to outnumber physical interfaces, especially VLANs.

 Issues reported by users with large numbers of interfaces (physical and virtual) vary by hardware, configuration, and browser.
 These issues tend to increase as the number of interfaces approaches 200.
 Should a particular environment require more than 128 interfaces, consider alternate designs that do not involve using all of the interfaces on the firewall directly.
 If the firewall must handle large numbers of interfaces, be wary of potential performance and GUI concerns.